browserengineering/book/book/embeds.md

             # ...
 ```

-Now for layout.
-Let's start with the biggest layout difference between iframes
+Now for `<iframe>` layout.
+Let's start with the biggest layout difference
-and images: unlike images, *iframes have no intrinsic size*.
-So their layout is
+between iframes and images: unlike images, *an `<iframe>` element has no
-defined entirely by the attributes and CSS of the `iframe` element, and not at
+intrinsic size*.
+So its layout is defined entirely by the attributes and CSS of
-all by the content of the iframe.[^seamless-iframe]
+the `iframe` element, and not at all by the content of the iframe.
+[^seamless-iframe]

 [^seamless-iframe]: There were attempts to provide such an intrinsic sizing in
 the past, but it was [removed][seamless-removed] from the HTML specification